eacg-gmbh/ecs-composer/README.md

 Usage
 =====

-You also may initiate transfer to ECS server manually by executing following command via terminal:
+You also may initiate transfer to [TrustSource](https://www.trustsource.io) server manually by executing following command via terminal:

 ```
 ./vendor/bin/ecs-composer